Home / Who We Are /

 As a large business with a fleet of vehicles and a global supply chain, we can make a big impact by reducing the emissions we produce either directly and indirectly, as well as supporting reductions from our suppliers.

-We already use 100% renewable energy, plant around 10,000 trees a year and have two bio-gas trucks which result in 84% fewer emissions than the diesel equivalent.
+We already use 100% renewable energy for our own operations and have two bio-gas trucks, which result in 84% fewer emissions than the diesel equivalent.
 By 2030 we aim to have decarbonised our fleet of trucks and be working with our suppliers to support their own carbon reductions.

 Packaging and food waste are huge negative by-products of the food industry.
 That is why we will be working to support a zero-waste supply chain by reducing excess packaging and incorporating circular processes.